The Meaning of L.I.F.E.

 Let me start with the third letter of LIFE; ‚F’ for Fellowship.
 Fellowship is the most important tool in my bag.
 It is the very foundation of our beloved Fraternity.
 Fellowship is the breeding ground for all of our glorious dreams, ideas, and advancements.
 Let us not underestimate the power of good fellowship.
 Good fellowship directly impacts our happiness — and our effectiveness.

 Studies show, that groups of friends consistently out-perform groups of acquaintances, in both decision-making and achievement of their goals.
-When friends work together, they are more trusting and committed to one another’s success; they rejoice in each other’s prosperity; and as long as they don’t hold back on constructive criticism, and deal on the level with each other, they make better choices and get more done.
+When friends work together, they are more trusting and committed to one another’s success; they rejoice in each other’s prosperity; and as long as they don’t hold back on constructive criticism, and deal on the

 Fellowship allows us to develop and practice trust and respect — between and among each other.
 Trust and respect are the pillars of good human relationships.
 And good Fellowship can be just plain old good fun for the sake of having a good time.